Nanopublication/nanopub-website/src/pages/sessions.md

 ## Nano Session #11

-_26 March 2024, 17:00 CET (👉 Yes, one hour later than usual 👈)_
+_26 March 2024, 17:00 CET_

 Speakers:

-- [Matthew Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu) on "Open-Sourcing Scientific Research with Discourse Graphs and Nanopublications: A Case Study from our Lab Graph" (demo and presentation)
+- [Matthew Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu) on "Open-Sourcing Scientific Research with Discourse Graphs and Nanopublications: A Case Study from our Lab Graph" (presentation)
-- [Vincent Emonet](https://vemonet.github.io/) and [Tobias Kuhn](https://tkuhn.org) on "When Nanodash is not Enough (Reloaded) – Rise of the APIs" (discussion and demo)
+- [Vincent Emonet](https://vemonet.github.io/) and [Tobias Kuhn](https://tkuhn.org) on "When Nanodash is not Enough (Reloaded) – Rise of the APIs" (demo)

 ## Nano Session #10